ppetrovtv/pine_script_docs/source/Declaring_functions.rst

 function inside another function.
 All user functions are declared in the global scope.
 Local scopes do not intersect between one another.

-Functions with 'self ref' Variables in the Body
+Functions with 'self ref' variables in the body
 -----------------------------------------------

 .. note:: :ref:`Self referencing variables<self_ref_variables>` are not supported since Pine Script version 3.